cube-js/cube/docs/content/Examples-Tutorials-Recipes/Refreshing-select-partitions.md

   SELECT max(updated_at) FROM public.orders WHERE created_at >= '2021-09-01T00:00:00.000Z'::timestamptz AND created_at <= '2021-09-30T23:59:59.999Z'::timestamptz
 ```

-Note that Cube checks the refresh kay value using date range over the `created_at` property.
+Note that Cube checks the refresh key value using date range over the `created_at` property.
 With this refresh key only one partition will be update.